 Orwell’s dystopia assumed a radical centralization of media.
 Big Brother’s media monopoly usurped the people’s ability to make informed decisions.
 But isn’t this exactly the opposite of what has happened?
 We information consumers may not be free of media conglomerates, but as a rule, the number and diversity of political news sources has grown rapidly.
 In addition to the cable networks and online newspapers there are blogs, independent political communities, and online social networks.
 Liberating, to be sure.
 But our information society hasn’t destroyed Orwell’s fear so much as reversed it.

-“ObamaCare,” by now a near universal moniker for the Patient Protection and Affordable Care Act, is exactly the sort of pejorative label one might expect to find shackled to legislation by a stalwart political opponent.
-So who introduced and popularized the term?
-We might suspect John McCain during the presidential campaign, or the Republican leadership during the heat of the debate.
+Consider “ObamaCare,” by now a universal moniker for the Patient Protection and Affordable Care Act, and exactly the sort of pejorative label one might expect to find shackled to legislation by a stalwart political opponent.
+Who introduced and popularized the term?
+We might suspect John McCain’s presidential campaign, or Republican leadership during the heat of the healthcare reform debate.